Scar-induced imbalance in staggered Rydberg ladders

 We show the data for the Shannon entropy $S_1$ for all eigenstates obtained for a ladder with $N=24$ at $\Delta=0.5$ from ED in Fig.~\ref{fig:S1N24}.
-The Shannon entropy of the zero modes that stay unchanged with $\Delta$ has been shown as green star points in Fig.~\ref{fig:S1N24}.
-It is clear that these modes are much more localized in the Hilbert space than any typical zero mode.
+While such anomalous modes are much more localized in the Hilbert space than any typical zero mode, these do not necessarily have low entanglement entropy~\cite{Udupa2023, Motrunich_volumescars} (see Ref~\onlinecite{SImat}).
 To our knowledge, simultaneous zero modes have not been demonstrated in the context of PXP chains.

 {\bf{Conclusions and outlook}}:-- We have considered a kinematically-constrained model of Rydberg atoms on finite two-leg ladders in the presence of a staggered detuning and demonstrated several new features of QMBS in its spectrum that are absent in the paradigmatic PXP chain (or ladder at $\Delta=0$).
 Most strikingly, quantum quenches from either the N\'eel or the vacuum state generate nonzero long-time imbalance averages for finite $\Delta$.
 These imbalances can be probed dynamically by monitoring the site-resolved magnetizations; they decay to zero for dynamics from generic initial states for which ETH is obeyed.
 We have also demonstrated the co-existence of QMBS that have large overlaps with both the N\'eel and the vacuum initial states, something which has no analog in PXP chains.
 Anomalous mid-spectrum zero modes that stay unchanged as a function of the staggered detuning strength have also been shown.